Great blue turaco: Breeding

-The species nests in trees between 8 and 25 m above the ground, the nest a platform of sticks.
+The species nests in trees between 8 and 25 m above the ground, and the nest is a platform of sticks.
 Both sexes incubate the clutch of two (rarely one or three) eggs over 29–31 days.
-The eggs are white or greenish white and almost round, measuring 46–50 mm by 41–43 mm (1.8–2.0 in by 1.6–1.7 in).
+The eggs are white or greenish-white and almost round, measuring 46–50 mm by 41–43 mm (1.8–2.0 in by 1.6–1.7 in).

 Interactions with humans

-Highly regarded as food in west Africa, it is often hunted and eaten by local people.
+Highly regarded as food in West Africa, it is often hunted and eaten by local people.
 The BaMbala and related tribes around the town of Kikwit in the DRC, call the great blue turaco kolonvo.
 The meat is popular in smaller villages, and the long tail feathers are prized for decorations.
-The Mbuti people of the Ituri Rainforest in the Democratic Republic of the Congo tell of the great blue turaco (which they call kulkoko) as linked with okapi, telling them of danger.
+The Mbuti people of the Ituri Rainforest in the Democratic Republic of the Congo consider the great blue turaco (which they call kulkoko) to be associated with okapis, which they would warn of danger by calling loudly.
 They also believe that eating the species while pregnant may result in a difficult delivery or birth deformity.
 It is also a clan totem animal and as such, cannot be eaten by members of that clan; if they do eat it their teeth are said to fall out.